akka/akka-projection/docs/src/main/paradox/grpc-replicated-event-sourcing-transport.md

 ### In the producer

-Authentication and authorization for the producer can be done by implementing a @apidoc[EventProducerInterceptor] and pass it to the `grpcServiceHandler` method during producer bootstrap.
+Authentication and authorization for the producer can be done by implementing an @apidoc[EventProducerInterceptor] and passing it to the `grpcServiceHandler` method during producer bootstrap.
 The interceptor is invoked with the stream id and gRPC request metadata for each incoming request and can return a suitable error through @apidoc[GrpcServiceException]